 What kind of presence does the Construction Management Department aim to have in the future?
 Komuro talks about the department's outlook.

-Komuro: "We aim to be a department that customers will recognize as 'Leave it to NOMURA Co.,Ltd., Ltd. and your project will proceed smoothly.'
-To that end, I would like to increase the number of members who can drive projects forward as CMs.
+Komuro: "We aim to be a department that customers recognize as one where 'if you leave it to NOMURA Co.,Ltd., the project will proceed smoothly.'
+To achieve that, we want to increase the number of members who can drive projects forward as CMs."

 Also, personally, I don't have any particular preference for a particular genre, but I would like to take on a project like an amusement park someday."